 MYTH: 15% incorrectly believe that once a credit score is bad, it can’t be rebuilt

 Your credit can be rebuilt, over time if you focus on developing good credit habits and working through the issues on your credit report.
-Things like paying your bills on time and in full, coming to agreements with collection agencies for any accounts that are delinquent, getting credit counseling or coaching etc are al steps you can take towards rebuild your credit.
+Things like paying your bills on time and in full, coming to agreements with collection agencies for any accounts that are delinquent, getting credit counseling or coaching etc are all steps you can take towards rebuilding your credit.

 - Nearly a third (32%) of respondents would rather have “excellent” credit than receive one million dollars

 - More than two-thirds (70%) believe that having good credit is the key to unlocking the “American Dream”